wangqinghe95/Knowledge-Of-CPlusPlus/Interview/Interview.md

 ### Advantage and Disadvantage
 1. I am extroverted, so my communication skills are quite good.
 Besides, I am more enthusiastic and cheerful, and I also like learning some new things and writing records and summary articles.
 2. Sometimes, because I am too enthusiastic, I will not do my own things very well.
-Therefore, I have tried to limit my enthusiasm to a certain range in the last two years, such as things related to myself.
+So, in the last two years, I have tried to limit my enthusiasm to a certain range, such as things related to myself.

 ### What hobbies do you usually have ?
 1. I swim a lot, as company helps us get a gym membership card, where I taught myself to swim last year.